Social Media Strategy

 PAYSON WICK | FEBRUARY 24, 2025

-Imagine two friends, Alex and Jordan.
-Both make $80,000 a year.
+Imagine two creators, Alex and Jordan.
+Both share a post that gets 2,000 views.

-Same income.
-Completely different experiences.
+Same reach.
+Completely different perception.

 Albert Einstein revolutionized physics with his theory of general relativity, which reframed how we understand gravity.
 Instead of seeing gravity as a simple force, he described it as a curvature of space and time caused by massive objects.
 Planets, stars, and black holes don’t just sit in space—they bend the fabric of reality around them, shaping the movement of everything nearby.